Why Therapy During Pregnancy Isn’t “Extra” — It’s Proactive

 Preparing for the Postpartum Season

-Therapy can also help you:
+Early support can help you:

-• Develop self-awareness and communication tools
+• Develop self-awareness and communication tools you can actually use when you are sleep deprived and overwhelmed

 You Deserve to Feel Held, Too